aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotfield/_index.md

 ### isMultipleItemSelectionAllowed() {#isMultipleItemSelectionAllowed--}

-<b>@deprecated.</b> Please use the 'isMultipleItemSelectionAllowed' property instead. indicates whether the field can have multiple items selected in the page field The default value is false.
+<b>@deprecated.</b> Please use the 'isMultipleItemSelectionAllowed' property instead.
+Indicates whether multiple items could be selected in the page field.
+The default value is false.

 ```javascript
 isMultipleItemSelectionAllowed() : boolean;